khoitran2603/Personal-DA-PBI-Transactions/README.md

   <em>Fig. 2: Spending by Categories</em>
 </p>

 👉 Housing was the biggest anchor every month.
-Motor Vehicle spending wasn’t about regular fuel use — it spiked from insurance (March) and plate renewal (July).
+Motor Vehicle spending wasn’t about regular fuel use — it spiked from annual insurance and plate renewal every 6 months.
 Eating Out reflected day-to-day convenience and occasional social dining.

 ## Trends & Shifts